Economy of Spain (1939–1959): Agricultural policies

 1951 commemorative plaque at Guadiana del Caudillo (now just Guadiana), one of the towns created by Francoist colonization projects.

 After the 1949 law was passed, the regime's agricultural policy entered a new phase, specially after the 1951 government change and the slow opening of the country to foreign trade and relations.
 The new Minister of Agriculture Rafael Cavestany put into practice a series of economic measures aimed at relaxing the state control over agriculture and promoting rural development.
 Cavestany gave state support to family farms and land consolidation, as well as promoting the modernization of latifundia.
 Unlike his predecessors, Cavestany openly rejected national syndicalism and the possibility of a redistributive land reform, stating that the concentration of land ownership was not a problem as "landowners who are head to an estate that employs a large number of workers in just conditions and decent life, and cause with their effort the progress of a land holding, whatever its size, are worthy of owning their lands and of increasing them".
 The minister promoted an economic reform based on modernizing the countryside and developing rural capitalism, what would prepare the country for a future industrialization.
 His ideas have been described as paradoxically "innovative", as he challenged the official reformist narrative by rejecting it as a whole.

-200,000 hectares were colonized between 1951 and 1960, what makes a big difference with the 10,000 some estimate for the 1940-1950 period.
+200,000 hectares were colonized between 1951 and 1960, a big increase from the 10,000 some estimate for the 1940-1950 period.
 More than 400,000 hectares were irrigated between 1950 and 1960, a third of such land in Spain.

 Grain silos at Alba de Tormes, built by the Francoist dictatorship as part of the "National Network of Silos and Barns".

-Franco's accelerated industrialization policies led to a relative neglection of agriculture, what caused scarcity of wheat.
-The autarchic policies discouraged the imports of fertilizers or agricultural production machinery, what created a thriving black market of grain.
+Franco's accelerated industrialization policies led to a relative neglect of agriculture, which resulted in a scarcity of wheat.
+The autarchic policies discouraged imports of fertilizers or agricultural production machinery, and this created a thriving black market for grain.